 I have always admired the medical diagnostic tools, especially imaging.
-X-rays have a long history, starting with Conrad Röntgen back in the 19th century.
-In fact in Hungary x-raying is called “röntgening” - yes, like this; the phrase became part of our language as an ordinary word; both as a verb (to take somebody’s x-ray image) or as an adjective to specifically name this very high frequency range of electro-magnetic radiation, for example.
+X-rays have a long history, starting with Conrad Röntgenback in the 19th century.
+In fact in Hungary x-raying is called “röntgening” – yes, like this; the phrase became part of our language as an ordinary word; both as a verb (to take somebody’s x-ray image) or as an adjective to specifically name this very high frequency range of electro-magnetic radiation, for example.
 Computer tomography (CAT-scan as usually called in English speaking countries) is a real miracle of the late 20th century science and technology.
 The idea is that if x-ray images of the human body are taken from different angles around the axis of the body in small increments and the resulting series of the 1D projected x-ray images of a given cross section of the 3D body are post-processed, then it is possible to generate complete 2D images of cross-sectional cuts of the body.
 The image below was actually taken from my body 17 years ago.
-(At that time the images were photographed to an x-ray film, rather than saved on any computer storage media - remember, this was still the are of the 1.44M 3.5″ floppies; pen-drives or magnetic storage with gigabytes of capacity were not yet thought of).
-So, I just scanned one of the images and greatly reduced the pixel-count in order to be able to share this image here.
+(At that time the images were photographed to an x-ray film, rather than saved on any long term computer storage media – remember, this was still the era of the 1.44M 3.5″ floppies; pen-drives, magnetic or optical storage with gigabytes of capacity were not yet available.
+So, I just re-digitized from the film one of the images my body’s cross sectional cuts and greatly reduced the pixel-count in order to be able to share this image here.)

 Reconstruction of such images from the projections is possible with the help of some calculus using the Fourier-transform.
-(Now I do not want you to get boared - interested readers can find the principles of the calculations in lecture notes of graduate image processing courses, such as Vladimir Székely’s KÉPFELDOLGOZÁS at the Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics, but perhaps the book of Wim van Drongelen - Signal Processing for Neuroscientists - provides a real, comprehensive description of the topic.)
-Anyway, from this story the great French scientist, Joseph Fourier is very important for us at the moment.
+(Now I do not want you to get bored – interested readers can find the principles of the calculations in lecture notes of graduate image processing courses, such as Vladimir Székely‘s KÉPFELDOLGOZÁS (Image processing) at the Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics, but perhaps e.g. the book of Wim van Drongelen - Signal Processing for Neuroscientists - provides a real, comprehensive description of the topic.)
+Anyway, at the moment the great French scientist, Joseph Fourier is very important for us from the point of view of this story .
 Besides establishing the Fourier-series expansion for approximating functions in mathematics he also contributed to physics a lot, especially in the study of vibrations and in heat-transfer.
 The basic equation of heat-conduction is also known as the Fourier-equation.

 Of course one may ask, how thermal analysis of semiconductor device packages – the main topic of this blog - and non-destructive analysis techniques like X-raying or CAT-scan are connected?
 In fact in thermal testing we also have a non-destructive analysis method.
 If one applies a sudden, stepwise change of the heating power and one measures the transient reponse of the junction temperature, one obtains every available information about the junction-to-ambient heat-flow path of a semiconductor package.
 (Here the word ‘ambient’ may represent any kind of standard test environment such as a JEDEC standard still-air chamber or a cold-plate; in this post I do not want to deal with details of test environment).
 So, back to the thermal transient testing: in a basic ‘signals and systems’ course for EE-s the mathematically pure representation of the sudden, step-wise change of the heating power as EXCITATION is called the Heaviside-function, and the RESPONSE of a linear system is called the unit-step response function.